Here in the UK we have a reputation for being obsessed with the weather – and it’s true, we do love to talk about the weather 🙂

-One of the reasons for this is that our weather is unpredictable and it changes frequently; and so perhaps it's not surprising that we have so many idioms and idiomatic expressions relating to the weather!
+One of the reasons for this is that our weather is unpredictable and it changes frequently.
+So perhaps it’s not surprising that we have so many idioms and idiomatic expressions relating to the weather!

 Here are some examples of weather-related idioms in English…